JessicaGarson/NYU-Intro-to-Python-Spring-2018/Thursday March 22nd/About.md

 The text based games are due Monday.
 Can't wait to see what you build.

 ## Office Hours
-I'm available for office hours Tomorrow from 8:30 - 9:30am and after 5:30, all day Saturday, Sunday, or Monday.
+I'm available for office hours.
+The times I'm around are as follows:
+- Tomorrow from 8:30 - 9:30am and after 5:30, all day Saturday, Sunday, or Monday.

 Virtual seemed to work pretty well with one student so email me to schedule.

 ## Agenda
 ### 6:30 - 7:00